Meeting Time: July 23, 2024 at 9:00am PDT

 • Default_avatar

-John McKenzie about 1 month ago
+John McKenzie 3 months ago

 The whole idea of the "salary survey" is flawed to begin with.
 It's comparing apples to oranges.
 How do you think it would go if I walked into my bosses office and asked for a raise just because my neighbor makes more money than me?
 I'm fairly certain they would laugh me out of the office.
 Well, the residents of this county are your boss and that's what you are asking of us, with a straight face I might add.
 The sad thing is, you're not really asking us are you.
 I spent some time running numbers from Publicpay.ca.gov and what I came up with is very interesting.
 It turns out the board of supervisors are already overpaid when you compare oranges to oranges.
 I'm suggesting the pay should be determined by some real world metrics that might include population, county size, total budget, number of employees, total employee wages.
 The results of this algorithm should be a multiplier that is applied the the average county employee pay.
 This is just an unfinished thought on my part, but something must be done about elected officials voting on their own pay package, it should not be the case for county executives either.
 Just to put the supervisors current pay into perspective.
 The current average total wage reported to publicpay (excluding benefits package) for a Mendocino County Supervisor is $110,381.00.
 Using population of 89476 put the per capita pay of $1233.64 per 1000.
 That number doesn't mean much by itself until compared to the rates of the 58 other California counties.
 It puts Mendocino at number 14 out of 58, only 13 counties pay their supervisors more per capita.
 All the surrounding counties pay less, Sonoma county substantially less.
 Obviously it wouldn't be very accurate to just use population to determine pay but it's better than using geographic proximity.